OpenScienceMOOC/Module-4-Open-Research-Data/README.md

 all links working? [![Build Status](https://travis-ci.com/OpenScienceMOOC/Module-4-Open-Research-Data.svg?branch=master)](https://travis-ci.com/OpenScienceMOOC/Module-4-Open-Research-Data)

+**The master branch is used for deployment on eliademy and the opensciencemooc book.
+Development happens on other branches.
+If you are part of the development team please go there: https://github.com/OpenScienceMOOC/Module-4-Open-Research-Data/tree/development**

 ## Rationale <a name="Rationale"></a>

 Open research data refers to the publishing the data underpinning scientific research results so that they have no restrictions on their access.
 Openly sharing data opens it up to inspection and re-use, forms the basis for research verification and reproducibility, and opens up a path to broader collaboration.
 In this module, you will gain insight into the importance of data sharing for reproducible research and how to curate and share your own research data.